 Is the Isle of Man a Country?

-- The Isle of Man is a self-governing British Crown dependency, sometimes known simply as Mann (with two Ns).
+- The Isle of Man is a self-governing British Crown dependency, sometimes known simply as Mann (with two Ns), or Manx.

-- The Isle of Man today is not part of the United Kingdom (or part of the EU for that matter).
+- The Isle of Man today is not part of the United Kingdom (and was never part of the EU for that matter).
 It’s a Crown Dependency, which means that it is technically a possession of the crown directly, it is not a territory of the UK.
 The UK never conquered the island; the crown bought the title, The Lord of Mann, in 1765 from the Duke of Atholl (to prevent lost revenue from smuggling).
-So the Queen is Lord of Mann (not Lady).
+So, the Queen is Lord of Mann (not Lady).

 - The original language, Manx, was a Gaelic language.
 The last native speaker died in 1974, although there are attempts to revive the language